 Conclusions

-While arthropod generalist predators are ubiquitous in agro-ecosystems, their role in suppressing crop pests have been a subject of debate.
-To evaluate the biocontrol efficacy of arthropod generalist predators, this study surveyed arthropod communities and applied stable isotope analysis to quantify the diet composition of the predators at different crop stages in organic and conventional rice farms.
-The findings indicate three main points: 1) Arthropod generalist predators in both organic and conventional farms consumed increasing proportions of rice herbivores in their diet over crop stage (from 34-55% at tillering to 90-93% at ripening stage), suggesting an increasing biocontrol efficacy of generalist predators over time.
-2) The biocontrol potential (per capita pest consumption) of the predators was surprisingly higher for conventional farms than organic farms at the tillering and flowering stages, highlighting the underappreciated role of predators as biocontrol agents in conventional farms.
-3) Contrary to the common view that arthropod generalist predators may not be efficient biocontrol agents, this study demonstrated strong per capita pest consumption by the predators.
-Taken together, we conclude that agricultural management schemes promoting populations of generalist predators will likely benefit pest control and should be integrated into modern agriculture.
+While arthropod generalist predators are ubiquitous in agro-ecosystems, their trophic interactions with pests and alternative prey under field conditions remains unclear.
+To examine the trophic dynamics of arthropod generalist predators, this study surveyed arthropod communities and applied stable isotope analysis to quantify the diet composition of predators at different crop stages in organic and conventional rice farms.
+The findings indicate three main points: 1) Arthropod generalist predators in both organic and conventional farms consumed increasing proportions of rice herbivores in their diet over crop stage (from 34-55% at tillering to 90-93% at ripening stage), suggesting an increasing per capita suppression on pests by these predators over time.
+2) The per capita pest consumption by the predators was surprisingly higher in conventional farms than organic farms at the tillering and flowering stages, highlighting their important yet underappreciated functional role as potential biocontrol agents in conventional farms.
+3) Contrary to the common view that arthropod generalist predators could be distracted by non-pest species and thus may not be efficient biocontrol agents, this study demonstrated increasing per capita pest consumption by the predators with increasing pest abundance in the field.
+Taken together, we conclude that agricultural management schemes promoting populations of arthropod generalist predators will likely benefit pest control and should be integrated into modern agriculture.

 Authors’ contributions